Updates from the City

 City-Sponsored Outdoor Events

-Large gatherings and special events are allowed at City facilities and in public spaces at the capacity indicated in the safety mitigation plan for the YELLOW and GREEN phases, subject to approved safety plan and UIL rules where applicable.
+Large gatherings and special events are allowed at City facilities (except the Dickey-Givens Community Center) and in public spaces at the capacity indicated in the safety mitigation plan for the ORANGE and YELLOW phases, subject to approved safety plan and UIL rules where applicable.
 Safety plans can be submitted to the City of Taylor Parks and Recreation Department--please call 512-352-5818 for details about how to submit your plan.